-(b) Except as provided in subdivision (a), service of a writ and a notice of attachment shall be made upon the person upon whom summons may be served.
+(b) Except as provided in subdivision (a), service of a writ and a notice of attachment shall be made upon a person upon whom summons may be served.

 Comment.
-Section 488.040 states whom should be served with a writ and a notice of attachment.
-Subdivision (a) is based on the last sentence of subdivision (5) of former Section 542.
-This sentence read as follows:
+Section 488.040 states who should be served with a writ and a notice of attachment.
+Subdivision (a) is based on the last sentence of subdivision 5 of former Section 542.
+Subdivision (b) is substantially equivalent to the first sentence of subdivision 5 of former Section 542 and incorporates the provisions of Sections 416.10 through 416.90.
+As to the manner of service, see Section 482.070.